CyberSecuriTim/azure-packet-capture/README.md

 - In this tutorial, we will observe network traffic of various protocol types being transmitted to and from Azure Virtual Machines using Wireshark as well as experimenting with Network Security Groups. <br />

-- NOTE: Network Security Groups (NSGs) are essentially access control lists that contain statically configured rules which regulate access to and from various computing resources in Azure.
+- NOTE: Network Security Groups (NSGs) are essentially access control lists that contain statically configured rules that regulate access to and from various computing resources in Azure.

 <h2>Environments and Technologies Used</h2>